Andrewpstein18/Othello/README.md

 # Othello
 Final Project for CIS120 @ UPenn engineering: Designed a fully functioning Othello game that can be opened on a desktop and played using a GUI and the Java Virtual machine.
-ProjectReceived a perfect score.
+Received a perfect score.
 Written in Java using Object Oriented Programming.